 If your injury or degeneration requires a bigger gun, the next step is Platelet Rich Plasma (PRP), which is essentially your own blood.
 Your blood is drawn and spun down to filter out the platelets.
 These concentrated platelets are injected into the area to be treated.
 Blood platelets contain potent growth factors that begin the repair naturally.

 My first doctor was Allen Thomashefsky, a former Iron Man triathlete, who practices in Santa Barbara and Ashland, California.
 I had gotten to the point, after 20 years of running followed by 15 years of serious hiking, that I was hobbling around on painful feet.
-I had seriously begun to question whether I would be able to even walk around normally, my feet were so painful.
-Injections of prolotherapy put me back on the hiking trail (okay, the injections hurt, but no pain no gain).
+I had seriously begun to question whether I would be able even to walk around normally, my feet were so painful.
+Prolotherapy injections put me back on the hiking trail (okay, the injections hurt, but no pain no gain).

 In addition to sports, I am a lifelong knitter.
 I found myself waking up with hands like claws, an attractive image, I know.
 But beyond the aesthetics, I wanted the use of my hands back.
 Dr. Tom injected every single one of my knuckles.
 It was like magic.

-Boomers have a long history of trail blazing.
-Like I said, women didn’t run before 1974.
+Boomers have a long history of trailblazing.
+As I said, women didn’t run before 1974.
 Exploring the boundaries of human endurance has opened up new horizons for subsequent generations.
 But when it comes to joint damage, our fitness model came with a price tag.
 And speaking of price, regenerative medicine is not paid for by insurance companies or Medicare.
-They will replace a knee or hip, at astronomical costs, but they will not pay a fraction of those costs for your body to heal itself.
+They will replace a knee or hip at astronomical costs, but they will not pay a fraction of those costs for your body to heal itself.
 I believe they will wake up, eventually.
-For now, I would rather have brand new cartilage in my knee that my body made itself, than have a new outfit.
-My body has always been my priority.
+For now, I would rather have brand new cartilage in my knee that my body made itself than have a new outfit.
+My body has always been my priority.1